luftek/LimeSDR-USB/hardware/plug/1v2/Enclosure/0v4_Alu_Sample_76x35/README.md

 ## TODO:

+- 29.8.2016 panels made
-- waiting also for 1 pcs to confirm, to arrive in Sept.?
+- waiting for 1 pcs to arrive in this or next week
 - try the fit
 - eBay listing needs new photos